carolinagles/data_science_projects/README.md

-# Analytical Study of Taxi Rides and Weather Impact in Chicago - Data Collection and Storage (SQL)
+**Analytical Study of Taxi Rides and Weather Impact in Chicago - Data Collection and Storage (SQL)**

-**This project was undertaken to analyze patterns in taxi ride data and assess the impact of weather conditions on ride durations in Chicago**.

 **Project Description**
-The project was designed with the following goals:
-- Understanding passenger preferences.
-- Evaluating external factors (e.g., weather) affecting taxi rides.
-- Testing a hypothesis about weather impact on ride durations.

-A database containing detailed information about taxi rides, neighborhoods, and weather records was utilized.
-The study was divided into SQL and Python tasks.
+This project aims to analyze patterns in taxi ride data and assess the impact of weather conditions on ride durations in Chicago.
+The study focuses on understanding passenger preferences, evaluating external factors like weather, and testing a hypothesis about weather's influence on ride durations.

 **Datasets Used**
 **Database Tables**:
 1. **`neighborhoods`**
    - `name`: Neighborhood name.